June 9, 2017

 Some LIC portfolio managers have still managed to deliver good out-performance, over time, despite charging higher fees and/or performance fees.

 This is true more-so in the LICs that focus on the small-mid sized companies, where the companies tend to be less researched and there is a greater chance to outperform the market.
 These LICs tend to be much more active.
 Fees for this type of LIC tend to be around 1% per annum.
 Some (not all) charge performance fees too.

-Many high fee LICs are rubbish, so it pays to be careful and only invest with a LIC or manager who has proven themselves by delivering good performance over the longer term.
+Honestly, many high fee LICs are rubbish, so it pays to be very selective and only invest with a LIC or manager who has proven themselves by delivering good performance (after fees) for a long time.

-A couple of LICs I like in this space (small-mid cap shares) are QV Equities, which is managed by Investors Mutual (1% fee) and WAM Research (WAX), managed by Wilson Asset Management (1%, plus 20% out-performance fee, if applicable).
+A couple of LICs I like in this space are QV Equities, which is managed by Investors Mutual (approx. 1% fee), and Mirrabooka Investments, which is managed by the same guys as AFIC for around 0.6% fee.

-By using LICs, we can achieve a more diversified and well balanced portfolio, without sacrificing that all important income we need for financial independence!
+My preferred LICs are the older ones with very diversified portfolios and low fees.
+By using LICs, we can build a well balanced dividend-paying portfolio, without sacrificing that all important income we need for financial independence!

 WANT PRACTICAL NO BS FINANCE CONTENT EVERY WEEK?

 Join thousands of readers and subscribe to the Strong Money Newsletter below.